-This site is a working draft for "A field Guide to the Spiders of Australia" by Robert Whyte and Greg Anderson for CSIRO Publishing due to be published in 2014-15.
+This site is a working draft for "A field Guide to the Spiders of Australia" by Robert Whyte and Greg Anderson for CSIRO Publishing due to be published in 2016.
 As images and sightings get added, we'll tell you here.
 Please let us know if you spot any errors.

-Click here for a Checklist of Australian Spiders, 2013
+Checklist of Australian Spiders, 2014

 This is an ambush hunter, active on foliage at night, an orb weaver that has abandoned its web for wait-and-pounce style hunting.